Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

 \section{The Reduction}

 We reduce YRSA to \textsc{PolyFlip}.
+Let $S$ be a set of~$N$ sinks.
+By Corollary~\ref{cor_blow_up}, we can assume that the coordinates of sinks of~$S$ are multiples of a factor~$\beta = 2N$ in $\{0, \dots , \beta n \}$.
+Further, we can restrict ourselves to YRSA instances of the form $(S, \beta k)$.
+Thus, we imagine that the sinks are embedded on a $\beta n \times \beta n$ grid.
+The reasons for the choice of~$\beta$ will become clear below.

-Let $S$ be a set of $N$ sinks on an $n \times n$ grid with root at $(1,1)$ (recall that $n$ is polynomial in $N$).
-We construct a polygon~$P_D^*$ and two triangulations $T_1$, $T_2$ in $P_D^*$ such that a shortest flip sequence from $T_1$ to $T_2$ corresponds to a shortest RSA for $S$.
-To this end, we will describe how to interpret any triangulation of $P_D^*$ as a \emph{chain path}, a path in the integer grid that starts at the origin and uses only edges that go north or east.
-It will turn out that flips in $P_D^*$ essentially correspond to moving the endpoint of the chain path along the grid.
-We choose $P_D^*$, $T_1$, and $T_2$ in such a way that a shortest flip sequence between $T_1$ and $T_2$ moves the endpoint of the chain path according to an Eulerian traversal of a shortest RSA for $S$.
-To force the chain path to visit all sites, we use the observations from Section~\ref{sec:double_chain}: the polygon $P_D^*$ contains a double chain for each sink, so that only for certain triangulations of $P_D^*$ it is possible to flip the double chain quickly.
-These triangulations will be exactly the triangulations that correspond to the chain path visiting the appropriate site.
+We construct a polygon~$P$ and two triangulations $T_1$, $T_2$ in~$P$ such that a shortest flip sequence from $T_1$ to $T_2$ corresponds to a shortest RSA for $S$.
+To this end, we will describe how to interpret any triangulation of~$P$ as a \emph{chain path}, a path in the integer grid that starts at the root and uses only edges that go north or east.
+It will turn out that flips in~$P$ essentially correspond to moving the endpoint of the chain path along the grid.
+We choose $P$, $T_1$, and $T_2$ in such a way that a shortest flip sequence between $T_1$ and $T_2$ moves the endpoint of the chain path according to an Eulerian traversal of a shortest RSA for~$S$.
+To force the chain path to visit all sinks, we use the observations from Section~\ref{sec:double_chain}: the polygon $P$ contains a double chain for each sink, so that only for certain triangulations of~$P$ it is possible to flip the double chain quickly.
+These triangulations will be exactly the triangulations that correspond to the chain path visiting the appropriate sink.
+To force the sinks to be visited, we, with foresight, fix the number of points in each of the two chains of a double chain representing a sink to $d = nN$ (recall that $n$ is polynomial in~$N$).